Locate a grave MUSEUM OF THE FALLEN

 Aztec EmpireMexica Empire

-Conquest · Disaster An island city of a quarter-million souls, undone less by the armies that besieged it than by the allies it had made into enemies — and a plague it had never met.
+Conquest · Disaster Tenochtitlan, an island city of a quarter-million souls, undone in 1521 less by Cortés's armies than by the allies it had made into enemies — and a smallpox it had never met.

 1521 CE b.
 1428 CE · 93 years